osxmidi/LinVst/README.md

 Undefining WINONTOP for the standalone window versions will make a standalone window version that has standard window behaviour (not an on top window).

-For slower systems not displaying the embedded window correctly there is a EMBEDTHREAD define that can be enabled (see the embedded makefiles for details).

 LinVst-Linux32bit-only.zip contains makefiles for 32 bit systems and 32 bit vst's only.

 linvstconvertsrc.zip is for making the linvstconvert and linvstconverttree utilities.